Princeadxisrael/Incite/README.md

-A more stylish footer should add a liitle bit of vibrance to the page Dynamic dashboard with sidebar for the record dashboard page An admin area would also be a useful development for managing users activity
+A more stylish footer should add a liitle bit of vibrance to the page Dynamic dashboard with sidebar for the record dashboard page An admin area would also be a useful development for managing users activity Adding No-color icons to the dashboard would make the dashboard have a more gamified look

 ### System Minimum Requirements